 What can I do to shorten a 5×5 workout?

 A lot of people like to attribute the 5×5 “magic” to people like Reg Park and Bill Starr.
 I don’t know who “invented” it.
 I wasn’t there.

-Set 5 – set with a weight allowing 8-10 reps; (back off set)
+Set 5 – set with a weight allowing 8-10 reps (a back-off set)

-This is one of the best ways to shorten a 5×5 workout.
-If you want to make it even shorter, you can skip set 5 and go home even earlier.
+Ramping sets like that are one of the best ways to shorten a 5×5 workout.
+If you want to make it even shorter, you can skip the back-off set.